 Lysomice is a small place in the Kuyavian-Pomeranian Voivodeship.
-Because it is well located being only 10 km from Torun, it is quite popular with the residents of this city.
+Because it is well located being only 10 km from Torun, hence it is a ideal place to start Torun tour.
 The village has a special microclimate and provides great conditions for rest and relaxation.

 Apart from a classicist Donimirskis’ palace, there are few monuments in Lysomice.
 However, while in here one ought to visit interesting places in the village’s neighbourhood, like the Gothic church of St. Johns from the 13th century in Swierczynki, the Gothic church of St. Nicklaus from 1300 in Papowo Torunskie as well as manors in Turzno and Lipniczki.

 Lysomice Commune is a perfect place for active visitors and nature lovers.
 On its terrains there are the Piwnicki Forest Reserve, numerous foot and bike trails, as well as the picturesque Kamionkowskie Lake with the area of 71,4 ha.
 The lake characterises with high water purity and is used by Torun citizens and the inhabitants of Lysomice commune for their recreation needs’ fulfillment.